THE HISTORY of the ANCIENT WORLD: FROM the EARLIEST ACCOUNTS to the FALL of ROME by Susan Wise Bauer

 Published by W. W. Norton in 2007

 Susan Wise Bauer is well-known in the home school community for her well-written histories.
-I am not a home school parent but I do recommend this book for history buffs who would like a long-term general overview of history.
+I am not a home school parent but I do recommend her History of the Ancient Word for history buffs who would like a long-term general overview of history.

 Bauer mines lots of types of sources to build a view of the earliest cities and their beliefs.
 Bauer's history focuses on political leaders and religious/philosophical beliefs of different civilizations.
 One thing that I really like was her ability to take myths and legends (like Gilgamesh) and tie them into actual history and demonstrate why those myths and legends mattered to those ancient peoples and give the modern reader a way to have a better understanding of these ancient peoples.